bing-h/Elasticsearch_rollup_upgrade/README.md

 # elasticsearch_rollup_upgrade

-You should read the upgrade tutorial carefully [elasticsearch doc](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html)
+You should read the upgrade tutorial carefully [elasticsearch doc](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html).

+ES plugins should match ES version,list what plugins you installed in old version,and modify `upgrade_plugins` functions.

 The script run successful based on below environment: